tengstrand/lein-polylith/readme.md

 This plugin encourages a test-centric approach when working with your code.
 The introduction of components (that are well isolated and more manageable in size compared to systems) makes testing less complex, faster and more fun.

-Combined with the [build](#build) command that only compiles and runs what has changed since the last successful build, makes testing an iterative process that allows you to grow the software in small controlled steps.
+Combined with the [build](#build) command that only compiles and runs what has changed since the last success, makes testing an iterative process that allows you to grow the software in small controlled steps.

 ### Workflow